Axel-Coud/Spoteezer/README.md

 # Objectives
-This project serves study purposes, the whole functionalities are revolving around listening, downloading or uploading music.
+This project only serves study purposes, the whole functionalities are revolving around music(streaming, downloading, uploading etc...)

 # Stack
 The application is a fully fledged **TypeScript** one for multiple reasons,